fladdict/llmermaid/README.md

 D --> B: If there's scope for refining the prompt for better results.
 D --> [*]: If the user is satisfied with the painting.

-A: Conduct in-depth research using Bing to gather essential information for the painting task.
+A: AI conduct in-depth research using Bing to gather essential information for the painting task.
-B: Analyze the acquired information and develop a captivating prompt for the painting.
+B: AI analyze the acquired information and develop a captivating prompt for the painting.
-C: Utilize DALL-E 3 to create the stunning painting.
+C: AI utilize DALL-E 3 to create the stunning painting.
-D: Critically review the painting and strategize for potential improvements or refinements.
+D: AI critically review the painting and strategize for potential improvements or refinements.
 ```